friendlyrobotnyc/Droidcon2017NYC/apollo_graphql_talk/apollo_graphql.md

 #Threading with RxJava
 ---

-Thats a good architecture
+#Thats a good architecture
-Also that’s not something we can expect a beginner to know [reveal]There’s got to be a better way
+#It's also not something we can expect a beginner to know

 ---

-#Goals:
-##We don’t want to compromise good development
-##We also don’t want to get lost in all this boilerplate
+#Apollo Android GraphQL was developed as a culmination of tools, libraries, and patterns to assist in fetching data from modern GraphQL servers

 ---

-#Pain Points
+#REST has problems
 ##No control over response (OOMs)
 ##Bad introspection(Curl?
 Plugins?)
 ##Lots of manual work
-##Loading from multiple sources
+##Tough to load from multiple sources
 ---

-#What if instead we knew about Github Graph APi
+#What if instead we use Apollo Android and Github's GraphQL API
-And used Apollo Android?

 ---
 ^Brian: Mike is a hardass and expects all the above when I code